junichi11/fuelphp-netbeans/README.md

 You can run `oil generate` command with GUI.

 Right-click project > FuelPHP > Generate

+## Default Config Option

+Tools > Options > PHP > FuelPHP
+We can set default config(app/conifg/config.php) to the Options.
+This is used when new project is created.

+## Save Config As Default Action

+This is able to set current project config to the Options.
+Right-click project > Fuel > save config as default

 ## Important!
 Don't clone to SD Card port from new project option!(Hang up...)